Zgoly/robloof/README.md

 > I ran `robloof.exe` but nothing happened!

 So it should be.
-In order not to use extra computer resources, the program starts in "quiet" mode.
-Once launched, re-enter Roblox.
+In order not to use extra computer resources, the program starts in "quiet" mode; Once launched, re-enter Roblox.
 If nothing changes, then you placed file in wrong place.

 ## Setup
 1. Click **[here](https://github.com/zgoly/robloof/releases/latest/download/robloof.exe)** to download latest `robloof.exe` release.